Chart Color Schemes

 Anna Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Anna Bay's dwellings, as per the latest Census, consisted of 86.9% houses and 13.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
 Home ownership in Anna Bay stood at 53.7%, with mortgaged dwellings at 29.5% and rented ones at 16.8%.
 The median monthly mortgage repayment was $1,842, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Anna Bay was $400, compared to Non-Metro NSW's $360.
-Nationally, Anna Bay's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Median weekly rent in Anna Bay was $400, compared to Non-Metro NSW's $360.
+Nationally, Anna Bay's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing